Graph-COM/SGD_unlearning/README.md

 python main_sgd.py --lam 1e-6 --dataset [MNIST/CIFAR10] --projection 0 --paint_unlearning_sigma 1
 ````

+## To visualize the results as shown in the paper

+please refer to ./result/Plotplace.ipynb

 * Notes: *use --gpu to allocate to a GPU device*